DucBox/Build-Model-using-Keras/README.md

 Feel free to explore the notebooks, experiment with the code, and modify it to suit your learning needs.
 Your contributions and suggestions are welcome to enhance the repository further.

-## Acknowledgements

-- This work is inspired by the "Deep Neural Networks with PyTorch" course on Coursera.
-- Special thanks to the Coursera team and the instructors for their invaluable resources and insights.

 ---